Munich Hop-On Hop-Off Buses

 Sightseeing bus in Munich| ©Gwydion M. Williams

-How I recommend using the tourist bus
+How I recommend using them

-Pass options for Munich tourist buses
+Pass options for Munich sightseeing buses

 Sightseeing bus route through Munich| ©Paul Burroughs